pustotnik/playground/fwcmatch/README.md

 (from std::atomic_flag for example) but I'm not sure that they all work properly.
-Also I can recommend to read this: https://www.realworldtech.com/forum/?threadid=189711&curpostid=189723 Nevertheless as I know modern implementations of std::mutex already use similar thing inside for a short waitings and I think this is enough already.
+Also I can recommend to read this: https://www.realworldtech.com/forum/?threadid=189711&curpostid=189723 Nevertheless as I know modern implementations of std::mutex already use similar thing inside for a short waitings and I think this can be enough already.
+But it depends on implementation and hardware.

 ## Memory locality
 This can improve performance but you must be accurate in